notwaldorf/notwaldorf.github.com/_posts/2015-08-06-styling-the-dome.markdown

 }
 ```

-That's it, that's all! wasn't that easy?
+That's it, that's all!
+We can style ALL the things now, AND get style encapsulation.

-## :dragon:
+What's next, being able to align things vertically in CSS?

+# ✨